Why ‘Suck It And See’ is the biggest chapter in Arctic Monkeys' history

-“It’s the first time I’ve had a haircut…” Alex Turner told NME shortly after the release of Arctic Monkeys’ ‘Suck It And See’, which came out 10 years ago today (June 6).
+“It’s the first time I’ve had a haircut…” Alex Turner told NME shortly after the release of Arctic Monkeys’ ‘Suck It And See’, which came out 10 years ago on June 6.
 “Maybe I’ve been liberated by the haircut?”

 Who would’ve thought that the refashioning of a previously feathered, ‘70s-style barnet would be so transformative?
 When Turner debuted an Elvis-inspired quiff at a gig in Texas in August 2011, it became clear that the creation of his band’s fourth album had ushered in a new, slick, uber-confident era of Arctic Monkeys.